Esther7171/TryHackMe-Walkthroughs/UltraTech/writeup.md

 There must be something you can do to explore this machine more thoroughly..

-Answer the questions below
+### There is a database lying around, what is its filename?
-There is a database lying around, what is its filename? utech.db.sqlite
+utech.db.sqlite
 Correct Answer
 Hint